Chalarangelo/30-seconds-of-csharp/snippets/FindParityOutliers.md

 tags: array,list,math,intermediate
 ---

-Given an `IEnumerable`, returns the items that are parity outliers.
+Given a collection, returns the items that are parity outliers.

 Use `IEnumerable.GroupBy()` to create groups for each parity (`0` and `1`).
 Use `IEnumerable.OrderBy()` in combination with `Enumerable.Count()` to order the two groups in ascending order based on frequency.